Towards impactful challenges: post-challenge paper, benchmarks and other dissemination actions

 \section{Abstract}

-{Organising an AI challenge does not end with the final event.
+The conclusion of an AI challenge is not the end of its lifecycle; ensuring a long-lasting impact requires meticulous post-challenge activities.
 The long-lasting impact also needs to be organised.
 This chapter covers the various activities after the challenge is formally finished.
-The target audience of different post-challenge activities is identified.
-The various outputs of the challenge are listed with the means to collect them.
-The main part of the chapter is a template for a typical post-challenge paper, including possible graphs as well as advice on how to turn the challenge into a long-lasting benchmark.}
+This work identifies target audiences for post-challenge initiatives and outlines methods for collecting and organizing challenge outputs.
+The multiple outputs of the challenge are listed, along with the means to collect them.
+The central part of the chapter is a template for a typical post-challenge paper, including possible graphs and advice on how to turn the challenge into a long-lasting benchmark.